By Mike Faden | American Express Credit Intel Freelance Contributor

 You should definitely check your own credit score as soon as you can.
 If you find you have less-than-excellent credit, look for ways to improve it, such as paying down debts and consistently making every required payment on time.
 Paying down debt also will improve your debt-to-income ratio.

 More than two thirds of renters say that the biggest hurdle to buying a home is saving enough for the down payment, according to real-estate website Zillow.1 The good news is that the hurdle may not be as high as you think.
-Many people believe that you need a down payment of 20% of the purchase price to buy a home, but most first-time homebuyers pay far less.
-In 2019, the median down payment among first-time homebuyers was just 6%.
-Lenders now offer loans with down payments anywhere between 3% to 20% or more, and there are even some zero down payment mortgages.
+Many people think they need anywhere from 16% to 20% (or higher) for a down payment.
+But since 2018, the typical down payment for first-time home buyers has ranged between 6% to 7%.2 Lenders now offer loans with down payments anywhere between 3% to 20% or more, and there are even some zero down payment mortgages.

 Yes, it’s fun to dream about buying a mansion in the hills or a luxury penthouse downtown.
 But you’ll need to focus the search for your first home on the neighborhoods and types of properties that you can actually buy.
 So, getting a realistic idea of what you can afford is a vital step in the homebuying process.

 A common guideline is that you shouldn’t spend more than 25% to 30% of your household budget on housing costs, including your mortgage payment, although many people spend more than that, according to Consumer Reports.
-Furthermore, mortgage lenders use different metrics, so they may offer loans with monthly payments that are higher than this.3 When you’re calculating your budget for home ownership, don’t forget about the other ongoing costs: The annual cost of maintenance and repairs, for example, may total 1% to 2% of the home’s purchase price.
-For more, read “Budgeting Tips for New Homeowners.”
+Furthermore, mortgage lenders use different metrics, so they may offer loans with monthly payments that are higher than this.5 When you’re calculating your budget for home ownership, don’t forget about the other ongoing costs: The annual cost of maintenance and repairs, for example, may total 1% to 2% of the home’s purchase price.

 To get this letter, you may need to provide documentation including:

-Once you know lenders are prepared to offer you a mortgage, start thinking about the kind of loan that best suits your needs.
+Once you know you’ll qualify for a home loan, start thinking about the kind of loan that best suits your needs.
 Today’s loan offerings are fairly diverse, so you may have a variety of options depending on your situation:

 A financial checklist can help you effectively manage the homebuying process.
 Working through the list can move you closer to buying your first home and help increase your confidence throughout the process.
 It’s important to start early, to make sure your finances are in good shape by the time you’re ready to buy.